Kevinfante/python_ball_scrape/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white)

 ## Overview
-This is a flask project that scrapes basketball reference to give users information about nba rosters and nba player stats
+This is a flask project that scrapes basketball reference to give users NBA roster and player data

 ## Setup
 1. Clone down this repo.
 1. Create a virtual enviornment to prevent any errors due to dependencies.
  1. Steps to create virtual enviornment:
-    1.
+    1. Make sure that python3 is installed on your device and navigate to the directory where the project is located
+    1. Once in the desired directory, run ``python3 -m {virtual env name} .{virtual env name}``  for example: `` python3 -m env .env`` to create the virtual enviornment
+    1. Activate the virtual enviornment by running `` . .{virtual env name}/bin/activate `` For Example: `` . .env/bin/activate ``
 1. After the virtualenv is running, install dependincies with ``pip install -r requirements.txt``.
 1. start the server with ``python server.py``.
 1. the server will now be running on localhost:8000